DAG Scheduling in the BSP Model: Comparison to other models

-One of the most natural questions regarding this taxonomy is how the optimum costs in these different models relate to each other in a given DAG.
-Firstly, note that in any of the models, one of the processors must have a work cost of $\frac{n}{P}$ at least; this provides a lower bound on the optimum in all cases.
-On the other hand, in each model, executing the entire DAG on a single processor (without communication) always provides a viable solution of cost $n$.
+One natural question in this taxonomy is how the optimum costs in these models (denoted by \textsc{OPT}) relate to each other for a given DAG.
+Firstly, note that in any of the models, one of the processors must have a work cost of $\frac{n}{P}$ at least; this provides a lower bound.
+Moreover, executing the entire DAG on a single processor (without communication) always yields a valid solution of cost $n$, hence always approximating the optimum to a factor $P$.